All Collections

 ✚ Boosted by Additional Actions

-In Chameleon, you can easily connect multiple Experiences and guide users based on different responses, or interactions.
-There are 2 ways you can achieve this:
+In Chameleon, you can easily connect multiple Experiences and guide users based on different responses or interactions.
+There are different ways you can achieve this:

 ✨ In Launchers, you can configure different Tours to show to different users, by creating different Segments and picking the sub-audience for each one.